2024-01-16 21:05:00

 Synthetic

 The research carried out by the Washington State University team opens up promising prospects for long-term space exploration.
-Using ionic liquids as solvents to extract essential construction materials from lunar and Martian rock dust could be a viable solution to supporting human life during extended space missions.
+Using ionic liquids as solvents to extract essential construction materials from lunar and Martian rock dust might be a viable solution to supporting human life during extended space missions.

 For a better understanding